jimdigriz/winci/examples/dot1x/tests/teap/machine,user/tls,tls/README.md

     * Windows supports the emulated Smartcard *reader*, it does not support the emulated Smartcard it-self
     * OpenSC seems to be able to talk to it, but it was non-obvious how to get this working
        * it could see 'John Doe' but it could not initialise the card claiming to be unsupported
+ * neither the Smartcard CA or client certificate has been added to FreeRADIUS's configuration to validate

 If someone has the answer here on how to resolve this, do let me know.